OSGeo/gdal/gdal/doc/source/development/rfc/rfc49_curve_geometries.rst

 The codes have been taken from SFA 1.2.1, and are consistent with the PostGIS 2 implementation.
-Note that ISO SQL/MM Part 3 allows alternates values for wkbCircularString (8 or 1000001) : see Table 15 in the above mentionned draft.
+Note that ISO SQL/MM Part 3 allows alternates values for wkbCircularString (8 or 1000001) : see Table 15 in the above mentioned draft.
 The values in the range 10000XX probably date back from an earlier draft version.
 OGR will import them, but will use the values from SFA 1.2.1 when exporting WKB.